 STAR 93.3 Air Staff

-Spouse - I met my husband Daryl in college at Mount Vernon Nazarene College (now University) while working in the school's radio station.
+Spouse - My husband and I met in college, at Mount Vernon Nazarene University, while working at the school's radio station, WNZR.

 About DONNA CRUZ...

 In 2002 Donna left mainstream radio in Minneapolis to begin a new chapter in her career in ministry radio.

 "I have worked in rock and top 40 radio, was an entertainment reporter and even took a spot on the set of VH1's Rock Across America.